2200100/CS220AU-DP-2022/README.md

 <br>

 ## TODO
-### in week 9
+### before deadline.
 - Peer assesment.
-- Organize the website.
+- Organize the website with everything settled.
-- Pass the research notes made in Microsoft Word to my digital portfolio.
+- Upload to FASER.